 The pattern of the drop in PSA after radiation therapy is also different from after surgery.
 PSA levels after radiation tend to drop slowly, and might not reach their lowest level until 2 years or more after treatment.

 Doctors tend to follow the PSA levels every few months to look for trends.
-A one-time, small rise in PSA might be a cause for closer monitoring, but it might not mean that the cancer is still there (or has returned), as PSA levels can fluctuate slightly from time to time.
+A one-time, small rise in PSA might cause closer monitoring, but it might not mean that the cancer is still there (or has returned), as PSA levels can fluctuate slightly from time to time.
 However, a PSA that is rising on consecutive tests after treatment might indicate that cancer is still there.
-Some medical groups have proposed that if the PSA rises more than 2 ng/mL above the lowest level it reached, further treatment should be considered, but some doctors might advise tests to look for cancer in the body even if the PSA has not yet risen this much.
+Some medical groups have proposed that if the PSA rises more than 2 ng/mL above the lowest level reached, further treatment should be considered, but some doctors might advise tests to look for cancer in the body even if the PSA has not yet risen this much.